Early Childhood

 • WISC helps organizes ‘Field Work’ in the local schools for full time students.

-• Full time WISC students get 50% off on our Practical Arts Training program
+• Full time WISC students get 50% off on our Practical Arts and Emergency and Trauma Pedagogy Training program

 • 90% of WISC students get a job before they graduate from WISC